yugabyte/yugabyte-db/docs/content/latest/tools/visualstudioworkbench.md

 ## Create a configuration

-Click in cloud icon in the left bar in VSCode to show Cassandra Workbench:
+Click in cloud icon in the left bar in VSCode to show Cassandra Workbench.

 ![Open Cassandra Workbench](/images/develop/tools/vscodeworkbench/cloudicon.png)